On the Zariski multiplicity conjecture for weighted homogeneous and Newton non-degenerate line singularities: Statement of the results

-Suppose that $\{f_t\}$ is a family of \emph{line} singularities.
-As in \cite[\S4]{M7}, by this we mean that for each $t$ near $0\in\mathbb{C}$ the singular locus $\Sigma f_t$ of $f_t$ near the origin $\mathbf{0}\in\mathbb{C}^n$ is given by the $z_1$-axis and the restriction of $f_t$ to the hyperplane $V(z_1)$ defined by $z_1=0$ has an isolated singularity at the origin.
-Then, by \cite[Remark 1.29]{M}, the partition of $V(f_t)$ given by
+The following theorem is a partial generalization of the theorem of Greuel and O'Shea to families $\{f_t\}$ of line singularities.
+As in \cite[\S4]{M7}, by this we mean that for all small $t$ the singular locus $\Sigma f_t$ of $f_t$ near the origin is given by the $z_1$-axis and the restriction of $f_t$ to the hyperplane $V(z_1)$ defined by $z_1=0$ has an isolated singularity at $\mathbf{0}$.